AaronPB/force-platform-app/README.md

 > To avoid these issues, you can use the `--privileged` flag when running the container, though this is not recommended due to security concerns:
 >
 > ```bash
-> docker run -d --name example_app --privileged -p 8501:8501 force-platform-app
+> docker run -d --name example_app --privileged -p 8501:8501 aaronrpb/force-platform-app
 > ```

 ## Managing the Application